Safeguard Swine Dewormer Calculator

 Frequently Asked Questions

-Yes, Safeguard (fenbendazole) is safe for use in pregnant sows.
-In fact, deworming sows before farrowing is a recommended practice as it helps reduce the transmission of parasites to piglets.
-However, always follow the specific product label instructions and consult with your veterinarian for the most appropriate timing and dosage for pregnant animals in your herd.
+Yes, Safeguard is safe for use in pregnant sows.
+In fact, treating sows before farrowing can help reduce parasite transmission to piglets.
+However, always follow the specific dosage recommendations on the product label and consult with your veterinarian for your specific situation.

 References & Disclaimer

-This calculator provides dosage recommendations based on standard veterinary guidelines and product label information.
-It is not a substitute for professional veterinary advice.
+This calculator is intended as a guide for determining dewormer dosages and should not replace professional veterinary advice.
 Always consult with a veterinarian before administering any medication to your animals.
-The user assumes full responsibility for the use of this calculator and the application of its results.
-Follow all label instructions and local regulations when using veterinary products.
+The user assumes all responsibility for the use of this calculator and its results.

 References